Stowaway to the Moon

 Stowaway to the Moon is a 1975 television film directed by Andrew V. McLaglen and starring Lloyd Bridges among others.
 The plot centers around a preteen boy who stows away on an Apollo mission to the Moon.
 The film also features Pete Conrad, the third person to walk on the Moon.
-The film was based on the novel of the same name, written by William Roy Shelton.
+The film was based on the 1973 novel of the same name, written by William Roy Shelton.

 Plot

 Eli ("E.J.")
 Mackernutt Jr. is an 11-year-old boy in Titusville, Florida who wants to travel in space.
 His best friend Joey helps him to sneak into the nearby Kennedy Space Center.
 Wearing a hardhat and fake security badge and carrying a toolbox, E.J. slips by the other workers unnoticed.

-He hides inside a trash compartment in the command module Camelot of the Saturn V rocket before the astronauts arrive for the scheduled Apollo flight to the Moon.
+He hides inside a trash compartment in the command module Camelot atop the Saturn V rocket before the astronauts arrive for the scheduled Project Apollo flight to the Moon.
 As they work through the preflight checklist, Mission Control informs them that the spacecraft is overweight by 87 pounds.
 They cannot explain the discrepancy, but decide that it is not important enough to delay the launch, and the countdown continues.
 Meanwhile, E.J.'s father Eli Sr. discovers a note from his son telling him of his intentions.
 Eli and his wife Mary rush to the Kennedy Space Center and insist to the gate staff that their son is on the rocket, but no one believes them.

 After the rocket launches on schedule, command module pilot Ben Pelham discovers E.J.
 Through flashbacks, E.J. tells his story to the astronauts.
 He and Joey were building a large scale model of a space capsule, and to raise money to build it, they performed work for the elderly Jacob Avril, who owns property adjoining the Kennedy Space Center.
 Avril's close proximity to the Space Center gives E.J. the idea of stowing away on the upcoming Moon launch.

-Charlie Englehardt, the flight director, tells the crew that the mission is scrubbed, but when the world learns about the stowaway, the principal investigator urges that the mission continue because it is the only planned visit to the Rupes Altai.
+Charlie Englehardt, the flight director, tells the crew that the mission is scrubbed, but when the world learns about the stowaway, the principal investigator urges that the mission continue, because it is the only planned visit to the Rupes Altai region of the Moon.
 E.J. apologizes for his stunt on live television and asks that his actions not jeopardize the crew's important mission.
-Englehardt recognizes that E.J. has persuaded the public and US president to continue the mission, and reluctantly gives his consent for the planned Moon landing.
+Englehardt recognizes that E.J. has persuaded the public and U.S. president to continue the mission, and reluctantly gives his consent for the planned Moon landing.